NBISweden/knowledgetransfercrashcourses/CondaCrashCourse/README.md

 conda env create --file smthg.yaml
 ```

-This will ask you to verify the installation, then perform it and report success or failure.
-Reasons for failure is most often du to:
+This will ask you to verify the installation, then perform it and report
+success or failure.
+Reasons for failure is most often due to:

-- the name of the environment is already in use -- change environment name or remove the old environment (see below).
+- the name of the environment is already in use -- change environment name or
+remove the old environment (see below).
-- A package is not available from the channel or not available for the platform (i.e., MacOS, Windows or Linux/Unix) -- correct channel or use another platform (e.g., UPPMAX).
+- A package is not available from the channel or not available for the
+platform (i.e., MacOS, Windows or Linux/Unix) -- correct channel or use another
+platform (e.g., UPPMAX).
-- Versions of two or more packages, as required in the conda environment yaml file, are not compatible -- try with other versions.
-For example, a common incompatibility is that one package is built for `python 2` and another is built for `python 3` -- these are not compatible.
+- Versions of two or more packages, as required in the conda environment yaml
+file, are not compatible -- try with other versions.
+For example, a common
+incompatibility is that one package is built for `python 2` and another is built
+ for `python 3` -- these are not compatible.

+When setting up an environment for a new project it can be a good idea to
+**not** set explicit versions for packages, unless you know beforehand that your
+project requires a specific version.
+This way you can let conda attempt to
+install the most up to date compatible versions for the listed packages.
+Once
+the environment is created you can update the environment file with the exact
+versions that were installed (use `conda list` to see package versions for the
+activated environment).

 ### Activating and deactivating an environment